How long can you leave food in the slow cooker once it is fully cooked?

 There are two settings for the slow cooker, low and high.
 The low setting is perfect for cooking with delicate meats.
 The high setting is helpful for dishes you might want to cook with an intense sauce.
 Of course, you can select the appropriate setting depending on how much time you have till the recipe gets ready.

 To conclude, should you leave the food on warm setting after it is cooked?

-In today’s blog, I have outlined that it is not recommended to leave food on the warm setting for a long period after it has been fully cooked.
-Once food is done and at its optimal cooking point, you want to remove the crock and stop cooking.
+In today’s blog, I have outlined that it is not recommended to leave food on the warm setting for an extended period after it has been fully cooked.
+Once the food is done, and at its optimal cooking point, you want to remove the crock and stop cooking.
 For example, some vegetables and meat types take longer than other foods to cook due to their thickness.

 I hope we have been able to help with an important question!

 Visit our website, SlowCookerSociety.com, for free recipes as well as helpful information, such as how long your slow cooker recipes will take!